ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_forms/how-to-1.md

 }
 ```

-The above code implements two classes: MatrixHelper and PerformanceHelper.
-The MatrixHelper class implements two private methods: MatrixMultiplication and GenerateRandomMatrix.
-The MatrixMultiplication method takes two square matrices as input and calculates their product using the mathematical formula explained [here](https://en.wikipedia.org/wiki/Matrix_multiplication).
-We use three 'for' loops, and the result of the matrix multiplication is stored in the variable result, which is returned by the MatrixMultiplication method.
-The GenerateRandomMatrix method is used to generate a square matrix with elements pseudo-randomly generated using the NextDouble method of the Random class.
-Finally, the MatrixHelper class also implements the SquareMatrixMultiplication method, which generates two matrices of a given size and then calculates their product.
+The above code implements two classes: `MatrixHelper` and `PerformanceHelper`.
+The `MatrixHelper` class implements two private methods: `MatrixMultiplication` and `GenerateRandomMatrix`.
+The `MatrixMultiplication` method takes two square matrices as input and calculates their product using the mathematical formula explained [here](https://en.wikipedia.org/wiki/Matrix_multiplication).
+Three 'for' loops are used, and the result of the matrix multiplication is stored in the variable result, which is returned by the `MatrixMultiplication` method.
+The `GenerateRandomMatrix` method is used to generate a square matrix with elements pseudo-randomly generated using the `NextDouble` method of the Random class.
+Finally, the `MatrixHelper` class also implements the `SquareMatrixMultiplication` method, which generates two matrices of a given size and then calculates their product.

-The PerformanceHelper class has one method, MeasurePerformance.
+The `PerformanceHelper` class has one method, MeasurePerformance.
 This method works by invoking a function using the Action delegate, passed as the first parameter of the MeasurePerformance method.
-The function will be invoked several times (as specified by the second parameter, executionCount).
+The function is invoked several times (as specified by the second parameter, executionCount).
 After that, the MeasurePerformance method returns the time taken to execute the specific code.
-To measure the execution time, we use the System.Diagnostics.Stopwatch class.
+To measure the execution time, you will use the System.Diagnostics.Stopwatch class.
 Specifically, an instance of this class has two useful methods: Restart and Stop.
 Restart resets and starts the stopwatch, while Stop halts the stopwatch, allowing us to read the time elapsed since the last restart.

 You will now use the previously implemented classes to create the event handler for the button.
 Proceed as follows:
 1. Open 'Form1.cs' in Visual Studio, and then double-click the Start button.
 Visual Studio will automatically generate the buttonStart_Click method, which you will need to modify as follows: